All interested students are encouraged to apply to the John V. Roach Honors College.

 Please note that the Honors Admissions Committee always considers GPAs in the context of the program of study in which they were earned.
 Applicants should take care to articulate their educational background on the TCU application.

-Important Dates & Deadlines for Class of 2023 Applicants
+Important Dates & Deadlines for Honors College Applicants

 |August 1||Application system open|